Template Data

 Template data sources

 In most implementations multiple data sources are combined into a single template data object.
-The HyperTemplates CMS is one such implementation, which incorporates four data sources:
+The HyperTemplates CMS is one such implementation, which incorporates several data sources:

-• page data: the contents of page index files (supports Markdown, YAML, and JSON formats; includes custom page properties)
+page.*prefixed template data sourced from page data files (supports Markdown, YAML, and JSON formats; includes custom page properties)

 The site, page, and namespace data sources are technically outside of the scope of the core specification (i.e. this document), but we are enumerating them here for reference.